Paley-Wiener theorems for a p-adic spherical variety: Discrete summand of the Harish-Chandra Schwartz space

-Next, we claim that the map \eqref{mapCdisc} is onto.
-For this, we let $Z\subset \mathcal Z(X)$ be a free abelian subgroup such that $\mathcal Z(X)/Z$ is compact.
+This completes the proof, but we would like to mention another way of showing that the map \eqref{mapCdisc} is onto, without appealing to the artificial decomposition \eqref{Cfactorizable}.
+Let $Z\subset \mathcal Z(X)$ be a free abelian subgroup such that $\mathcal Z(X)/Z$ is compact.
 Notice that the group ring of $Z$ is canonically isomorphic to the (complexification of the) coordinate ring of $\hat Z$, the torus of unitary characters of $Z$.
-Moreover, this extends to an isomorphism: \marginpar{Reference for abelian PW!}
+Moreover, by elementary Fourier analysis, this extends to an isomorphism:

 By restriction of central characters we get embeddings:

 and:

 Recall the surjection of Proposition \ref{discreteSchwartz}: